 This school, he says, and those like it are the garbage can of the educational system.
 It’s the job of the teachers to keep a lid on that garbage can for a few hours a day so women can walk the streets without being attacked.
+This recalls the earlier scene where a student repeatedly banged the lid down on the garbage can to the beat of the music while the pretty blonde walked by, just outside the iron bars of the fence.
 At this point, another new teacher, Lois Hammond, says there must be some students who want to learn.
 She is good looking and wears a tight sweater.
 Murdock says she’s just asking for trouble, being dressed like that.

 When Dadier says to him, “Say, these kids, they can’t all be bad, can they?”
 Murdock replies, “No. Why?”
 Later in the movie, a teacher notes with surprise that these students don’t even know their multiplication tables, to which Murdock replies, “The only thing they know how to multiply is themselves.”
 When asked how these students are ever graduated, Murdock says, “Graduated?
 They just get to be eighteen.
 Then they’re thrown out to make room for more of the same kind.”

 That night, Dadier has dinner at a restaurant with his wife Anne (Anne Francis), who is four-months pregnant.
 She is worried, since she already lost one baby.
 He tells her that there is nothing to worry about, that the baby will have her looks and his brains.
-It’s amusing to hear how innocently those sexist lines are delivered in old movies.
+It’s amusing to hear how innocently those sexist lines were delivered in old movies.
 After dinner, they step outside, just as some teenagers come drag racing down the street, sideswiping a car and flipping it over on its side just feet from where Dadier and Anne are standing.
 This is the first indication that it’s going to be a struggle getting her through her pregnancy in this neighborhood.

 When school begins the next Monday, everyone assembles in the auditorium.
 At the microphone is Mr. Halloran (Emile Meyer), the one teacher in the school that seems to belong there.
 He comes across as being so tough that none of the students would dare mess with him.
 To get things started in that noisy room, he yells, “Shut up!”
 And when he says “first,” he pronounces it \foist\.
 The joke is that he is the one that teaches public speaking.
 But in that school, that is just the kind of public speaking that is needed.